-You can configure LSM to separate data into units of equal size, then write the data units to two or more disks.
-If the disks are on different SCSI buses, LSM simultaneously writes the data units on the disks.
+You can configure LSM to separate data into units of equal size, then write the data units to two or more storage devices.
+LSM simultaneously writes the data units if the storage devices are on different SCSI buses.

 Data availability